neudecker-group/jedi/docs/tutorials/calculators.rst

 Downloads
 =========

-To run these examples, feel free to download the archive below; in there, you will find three folders for each respective calculator, containing the relevant files.
+To run these examples, feel free to download the archive below; in there, you will find four folders for each respective calculator, containing the relevant files.

 :download:`Calculator examples <../_static/downloads/calculators.zip>`